Law Enforcement - The Fallon County Extra

-•March 6, 2017 – March 12, 2017 – 18 Calls for service: 3 agency assists; 3 animal complaints; 2 non-injury crashes; 2 vehicle unlocks; 4 information reports resulting in ongoing investigations; 4 public assists; ongoing preventive/proactive patrols of the business district, school and residential areas.
+•March 20, 2017 – March 26, 2017 – 21 Calls for service: 6 vehicle unlocks; 5 traffic stops; 5 information reports resulting in ongoing investigations; 3 public assists; 1 DUI arrest; 1 report of theft; ongoing preventive/proactive patrols of the business district, school and residential areas.

-• March 13, 2017 – March 19, 2017 – 16 Calls for service:1 noise complaint; 4 vehicle unlocks; 1 abandoned vehicle report; 3 information reports resulting in ongoing investigations; 1 warrant served; 4 agency assists; 2 search warrants assisted with; ongoing proactive patrols of the business district, school and residential areas.

 Anyone with any information on any area crime is encouraged to call Crimestoppers at 406-778-2222.
 Calls are never recorded and rewards are offered for information leading to the arrest and conviction of responsible parties.